Top Winter Emails To Send Out This Year

 The email lists things that you should do when it is too cold outside.
 The two most obvious points were finding your favorite sweater and making a mug of hot tea.
 The last one encouraged readers to accept their gift of free shipping and do some shopping at the brand’s online store.

 Notably, the email is very simple and minimalistic.
 The cold winter color palette is easy on the eyes, and so is the background image.
-It is not overly complicated or flashy.
-In addition, the font is pretty and easy to read.
-It stands out against the dark background.
+The font is pretty, easy to read, and stands out against the dark background.

 Verve Coffee Roasters: Colorful and informative